Environmental Action Plan for Earth Connection Center

 Garden and Nursery

-We are using a permaculture system in the garden: permanent beds, crop rotations, companion planting… No chemical fertilizers or pesticides.
+We are using a regenerative/permaculture system in the garden: no till permanent beds, crop rotations, companion planting, chop and drop… No chemical fertilizers or pesticides, we created a super powerful brew to supply al the nutrients and microbes the plants need.

 Biochar – Biochar is a mixture of carbon that is created by burning organic waste in a low oxygen environment so that the carbon is left.
 The carbon is then mixed the compost, manure, soil, urine and molasses and left to cure.
 The aging allows the activated carbon to absorb nutrients and the sugar in the molasses stimulates fungal growth.
 When finished the biochar is nutrient rich and full of microorganisms beneficial to plant growth.
 It holds water in the soil and slowly releases nutrients to the plants.

-Fertilizer – We use a mixture of 10 % molasses, 10 % kambucha, 1% micronutrients and urine.
+Fertilizer – Initially we used diluted urine to add nitrogen to the garden then a mixture of 10 % molasses, 10 % kambucha, 1% micronutrients and urine.
 The molasses has many micronutrients and sugar to stimulate microbial growth in the soil, kambucha has micronutrients and is acidic to help balance the basic soils pH, the urine is a source of nitrogen for the plants as this seems to be the limiting nutrient in our soils.
+Now we have improved that to our super powerful brew see our YouTube videos!

-Insect control – we grow tobacco to use as a tobacco spray for aphids infestations.
+Insect control – we grow tobacco to use as a tobacco spray for aphid infestations.

 Watering – we use drip irrigation in the early morning and hand water individual plants.